VirusTotal/vt-graph-api/docs/sources/quickstart.rst

 Links
 ==========================

-Link is a connection between two nodes which represents how and why they are connected.
-There are two link types:
+Link is a connection between two nodes which represents how and why they are connected:

 .. note::

-  If **connection_type** is supplied, a relationship node will be create in VirusTotal UI.
-Althought there are many connection types, it is sometimes difficult to express what we want, for this reason we can specify our own relationship type.
-It is also possible to create a link without **connection_type**.
+  If **connection_type** is supplied, a relationship node will be created in VirusTotal Graph UI.
+Althought there are many relationship types, we have also the opportunity to represent our own custom relationship.
+It is possible to create a link without **connection_type** too.

 .. seealso::

-  Please see VirusTotal documentation in order to check all standard connection types:
+  Please see VirusTotal documentation in order to check all VirusTotal relationship types:

   + `File <https://developers.virustotal.com/v3/reference/#files-relationships>`_.
   + `URL <https://developers.virustotal.com/v3/reference/#urls-relationships>`_.